espruino/BangleApps/apps/minimal_clock/README.md

 # Minimal Analog Clock #

 This app displays the perhaps most basic analog clock one can think of - just some clock hands and no clock face.
+It considers the currently configured "theme" (and may therefore look different on your watch than shown in the screenshot depending on which theme you prefer).

 ![](app-screenshot.png)

-But actually it is almost "stylish" again just because of this simplicity.

 This clock also acts as an example for the building blocks found in the author's [GitHub repository](https://github.com/rozek/banglejs-2-activities)